rehierl/node-tree-outliner/3-basic-design/3-2-0-sectioning-nodes.md

 that such a section always needs at least one node.
 That is, such a section could never be empty.

+Note that, because there is no structural requirement, the definition of HTML's heading content elements must be clarified.
+That is, because deprecating these elements instead would be wasting a perfectly fine definition.

 **CLARIFICATION**
 The enter event of a section's first node always is strictly subsequent to the section's open event.
 Because of that, a section is said to be "strictly